-Caught On Tape: Cambridge Analytica Execs Offered To Extort Political Foes And Spread Lies
+Caught On Tape, Cambridge Analytica Execs Offered To Extort Political Foes And Spread Lies

 The U.K.’s Channel Four has released a bombshell report, offering firsthand footage showing how Cambridge Analytica pitches itself to potential clients.
 The news organization sent a man posing as a wealthy Sri Lankan trying to get candidates elected in his home country.
 He met with multiple higher-ups at the data firm, each of whom upped the ante about the power of the company’s offerings.
 According to the Financial Times, Cambridge attempted to prevent the broadcaster from airing the report, which ran on Monday night.

-Later in the evening, reports emerged that regulators were seeking a warrant to search the company’s premises.
+Later in the evening, reports emerged that regulators were seeking a warrant to search the company’s servers.

 Among its claims, Cambridge Analytica told Channel Four that it would use shell companies to establish a secret presence in the country in which it’s contracted to work.
 These hard-to-track entities will set up information campaigns for Cambridge Analytica’s clients.
 “We just put information into the bloodstream of the internet… and then watch it grow,” the company told the undercover reporter.